EdgeGallery/toolchain/appdtranstool/README_en.md

 }
 ```

-The rule defines the specific files that need to be manipulated、Replaced variable、Generated variables, etc.，There are also files that need to be compressedzipFiles、Replaced filereplaceFiles、External input variableinputs，Such as：
+The rule defines the specific files that need to be manipulated, Replaced variable, Generated variables, etc., There are also files that need to be compressed zipFiles, Replaced file replaceFiles, External input variableinputs, Such as:

 ```
     "replaceFiles": [